Free Settler or Felon

 Map 5

 James Mein and wife Susannah arrived on the Coromandel in 1802.
-John Howe and James Mein's brother Andrew Mein also arrived as free settlers on the Coromandel.
+John Howe and James Mein's brother Andrew Mein also arrived as free settlers on this ship.

 Portland Head